 KWCH 12 was the first television station in Kansas and began broadcasting on July 1st, 1953 under the call letters KTVH Channel 12.
 The station was licensed to and broadcast from Hutchinson, Kansas about 45 miles northwest of Wichita.
 In 1956 station facilities were moved to the current location on 37th St. North in Wichita.
 In 1983, KTVH call letters changed to KWCH and ownership was consolidated with three other Kansas stations in the market.
 These satellite stations include KBSD in Dodge City, KBSH in Hays, and KBSL in Goodland.

-In July of 2007, the KWCH 12 family gained one more member with the purchase of KSCW channel 33, the CW network affiliate.
-In February of 2016, Gray Television, Inc. purchased KWCH 12 and KSCW.
+In July of 2007, the KWCH 12 family gained one more member by purchasing KSCW channel 33, the CW network affiliate.
+In February 2016, Gray Television, Inc. purchased KWCH 12 and KSCW.

 A big part of that dominance is the news talent.
-Led by anchor and investigative reporter Michael Schwanke, Storm Team 12 Chief Meteorologist Ross Janssen, and morning anchors Natalie Davis, Shane Konicki, & Felicia Rolfe.
+Led by anchor and investigative reporter Michael Schwanke, Storm Team 12 Chief Meteorologist Ross Janssen, and morning anchors Shane Konicki, & Felicia Rolfe, and Brityne Rucker.

 KSCW can be picked up over the air in the Wichita area and is available on all cable and satellite operators throughout the viewing area.
 Like KWCH 12, KSCW has a primary and four corresponding “dots.”
 KSCW’s primary CW HD signal is on 33.1, with Decades on 33.2, Antenna TV on 33.3, and StartTV on 33.4.